NelsonBittencourt/get_open_data/README.md

 # get_open_data:

-Function to get a csv file from Ckan site and convert it to Pandas dataframe.
+Python function to get a csv file from Ckan site and convert it to Pandas dataframe.

 # Basic usage: